greg-raven/Impeachment-Chronicles/_posts/2022-05-04-to-spy-on-a-trump-aide-the-fbi-pursued-a-dossier-rumor-the-press-shot-down-as-bullshit.md

 ---
-title: 'To spy on a Trump aide, the FBI pursued a dossier rumor the press shot down as 'bullshit''
+title: "To spy on a Trump aide, the FBI pursued a dossier rumor the press shot down as 'bullshit'"
 layout: post
 author:
 - Paul Sperry